aarinz/basic-portfolio/README.md

-# basic-portfolio
+# basic-portfolio with basic responsiveness added
-using html and css
+to see my website, go to the IDE of your choice.
+Then open terminal and run the following commmand, "git clone https://github.com/aarinz/basic-portfolio" then check preview.